Spotting

 LIH is the fourth busiest Hawai‘i airport.
 Other than from the gates, we do not have much spotting information available for this airport.
 LIH does have US mainland service by Alaska, American, Hawaiian, Delta, Southwest, and United, though most of the flights arrive in the afternoon.
 WestJet Airlines provides service from YVR.
 Hawaiian Airlines and Southwest Airlines inter-island flights run throughout the day.

-Virgin Australia uses LIH as their main Hawai‘i stopover point for their 737 delivery flights.
+Virgin Australia uses LIH as an optional Hawai‘i stopover point for their 737 delivery flights.

 Princeville Airport [HI01]

-Located near Hanalei, near the Princeville resort, this is a private airport.
+Located near Hanalei, near the Princeville resort, this is a private airport, not part of HDOT-A system.

 Port Allen Airport [PAK/PHPA]